mikedfunk/learning/vim/tags.md

 * `:tag myTag` open tag definition for `myTag` in current window.
 Goes to first match.
 * `:tag /myTag` fuzzy search for `myTag`.
 You can also do regex searches like `:tag /^myTag`
 * `:tags` show the current tag navigation stack
 * `:ts[elect] myTag` shows all tags for `myTag`, asking you to choose the one you want.
 Doesn't fuzzy search unfortunately, only exact matches.
+BUT you can fuzzy search with `:tselect /PartOfTag`
 * `:sts[elect] myTag` same as above but splits window when tag is selected
 * `g]` like `<c-]` but use tselect instead of tag
 * `:tj[ump] myTag` like tselect but jumps to it if only one match.